-When the local disk is out of space, the target device vDisk I/O goes in to a pause state.
+When the local disk is out of space, the target device virtual disk I/O goes in to a pause state.
 It waits for more local disk free space to become available.
 This condition has a negative impact on workload continuity.
 Citrix recommends allocating enough local disk free space.

 The amount of RAM specified does not change the local disk free space requirement.
-The more RAM assigned, the more vDisk I/Os temporarily saved in RAM cache before all data gets flushed back to the VHDX file.
+The more RAM assigned, the more virtual disk I/Os temporarily saved in RAM cache before data gets flushed back to the VHDX file.
 The RAM reduces the initial VHDX expansion rate.

-The registry setting WcMaxRamCacheMB is not valid when configuring the Cache in device RAM with hard disk overflow.
-When using this write cache on the provisioning management console, use the value specified from the maximum allocated size.
+The registry setting WcMaxRamCacheMB is not used when configuring the Cache in device RAM with hard disk overflow.
+When using this write cache mode on the provisioning management console, the value specified from the maximum allocated size is used.